Skip to main content

 Dir.
 George Clarke

 The Last Light is director George Clarke’s third film and follows on from his low/no-budget gore-fests Battle of the Bone, (flesh hungry zombies descend on Belfast during the tumultuous ‘marching season’) and The Knackery (violent reality TV satire featuring genetically modified zombies picking off the contestants of a popular TV game show).
-In terms of tone and style, it couldn’t be more different and sees the indie filmmaker really mature as a storyteller, and in terms of technical expertise.
+In terms of tone and style, it's very different and sees the indie filmmaker mature as a storyteller, and in terms of technical expertise.

-Some breathtaking scenery of the Antrim coast features under the credits and Rob’s car journey there is reminiscent of Jack’s drive to the hotel in The Shining; the uneasy sense of isolation is nicely realised.
+Some breath-taking scenery of the Antrim coast features under the credits and Rob’s car journey is reminiscent of Jack’s drive to the hotel in The Shining; the uneasy sense of isolation is nicely realised.
 Shades of sub-genres such as ‘hand held’ horror are swirled into the gloomy mix as Rob sometimes uses the camera on his phone to light his way and navigate through the almost tangible dark.
-For much of the time we’re plunged into the film seeing things firmly from his perspective, which heightens the tension and sense of foreboding.
-A couple of nicely timed and effective jump moments cut through the creepy atmosphere to shred at the nerves as we build to the disquieting climax
+For much of the time we’re plunged into the film seeing things firmly from his perspective, which heightens the creepiness.
+A couple of nicely timed and effective jump moments cut through the gloomy atmosphere to shred at the nerves as we build to the disquieting climax

 The Last Light is definitely one to watch alone in the dark on a stormy night.